APPLY TO MESSIAH

 If you will be conducting an online survey for which it will not be feasible to easily collect a signed consent form, then you may use an online consent form instead.
 The online consent needs to have all the same elements as a written informed consent but does not require the participants to sign or the researcher to collect them.
 The same consent template found on the IRB site can be used to draft the online consent, except that the signature blocks at the end should be removed and replaced with language suitable for administering consent online.
 For example, the signature blocks could be replaced by a button that, when clicked, indicates consent and allows the participant to proceed to the actual survey.
 The online consent document should be the very first page of an online survey that the participant must indicate consent on and navigate past in order to access the survey.

 The readability of the consent document (written informed consent or online consent) must be at the 8th grade level or below.
 The readability level can be assessed using various indices that quantify the reading level.
 We use the Flesch-Kincaid index to measure readability levels and the consent documents must have a score in the 8th grade range or below (a FK score of <9.0).
+Please be sure to upload a .doc or .docx version of the informed consent to Axiom.
+Readability cannot be checked on a .pdf file.

 The document “Tips on Adjusting Readability” that can be found on the IRB site provides detailed guidance on how to determine the readability level of a document and also on how to adjust the readability level down.
 It is very likely that the initial draft of your consent document using normal “everyday” language will have a Flesch-Kincaid readability score that is too high and your document will have to be revised in order to adjust the FK score down.
 Please make sure you determine the FK readability score of your consent document before you submit your application to the IRB for review and revise the language until it falls within the acceptable range (8th grade level or below, which is <9.0).